mohanavel15/Meet/README.md

 # Meet

-2 person Video/Audio call app built with Go Fiber, Solid JS, TailwindCSS and uses github oauth.
+ One-To-One Video/Audio call app built with WebRTC, Go Fiber, Solid JS, TailwindCSS and uses github oauth.

-#### Its bugy and needs refactoring and only works in localhost
+#### Its bugy and needs refactoring but fully works with remote users

 ## To Run